TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Experiments

 \subsection{Ablation Study}

-We conducted an ablation study to evaluate the impact of different divergence functions on model performance.
-For the summarization task, we compared the following metrics: ROUGE-1, ROUGE-L, and BLEU in Table \ref{meetingbank_ablation_results_complete}.
-For QA, we tested three reward functions: F1 score, token-wise similarity, and a combination of both in Table \ref{squad_scores}.
-The token-wise similarity score is calculated based on token overlaps between the question and the context sentences.
-See Appendix \ref{appendix:C} for a detailed description.
-Table \ref{squad_ablation_scores} presents the effects of different rewards on model performance at the 2x compression rate.
+We performed an ablation study to assess the impact of different reward metrics on model performance.
+For the text summarization task, we compared the following metrics: ROUGE-1, ROUGE-L, and BLEU, as shown in Table \ref{squad_ablation_scores}.
+For a detailed comparison over various compression ratios, see Table \ref{meetingbank_ablation_results_complete}.
+For the QA task, we evaluated three reward functions: F1 score, token-wise similarity, and a combination of both, as shown in Table \ref{squad_ablation_scores} (with additional details in Table \ref{squad_scores}).
+The token-wise similarity score is based on token overlaps between the question and context sentences, with a detailed explanation provided in Appendix \ref{appendix:C}.
+Additionally, we investigate the effect of the entropy regularization term $H(\mathbf{p})$ on the fine-tuned model's performance on the MeetingBank dataset, as detailed in Table \ref{tab:with_without_entropy}.